matuzo/HTMHell/hell/adventcalendar/2025/3/index.md

 ## Conclusion

 The Speculation Rules API continues to improve with new options and features to help site owners deliver fast, HTML-driven websites!

+We've even [added speculation rules to this site](https://github.com/matuzo/HTMHell/pull/225).
+As a light, static, HTML-driven site, it's the perfect type of site for this API.
+It was already a very fast site, but the addition of this API should make it even faster, especially on slower networks.

-With our first signs of cross-browser adoption of the API, I'd speculate (boom! boom!)
+Finally, with our first signs of cross-browser adoption of the API, I'd speculate (boom! boom!)
 2026 will be another bumper year for the API and for users of sites that implement it.